ShaunCurtis/Blazr.BaseComponents/readme.md

 }
 ```

-This uses very little of the functionality built into `ComponentBase`.
+It uses little of the functionality built into `ComponentBase`.
 There's no lifecycle code, no UI events or after render code.

-> Consider how many times instances of this type of component are loaded into memory every day.
-And then how many times they get re-rendered.
-A huge number of calls to lifecycle async methods, constructing and then disposing Task state machines for nothing.
-Lot's of memory occupied doing sweet nothing.
-CPU cycles and memory you (and the planet) are paying for and wasting every second.
+> Consider how many times instances of components like this are loaded into memory every day, and how many times they needlessly re-rendered.
+A huge number of calls to lifecycle async methods, constructing and then disposing Task state machines for no reason.
+Lot's of CPU cycles and memory you (and the planet) are paying for and wasted every second.

 Such components cry out for a simpler, smaller footprint base component.

 I'll stick my neck out [based on my own experience] and speculate that 99% of all components are candidates for lighter weight base components.

+In this article I'll decribe how to build these simpler, smaller footprint base components.
+There are three.
+They form a simple hierarchy: the lowest component implements the core functionality needed by all components, the higher components adds extra functionality.
+The top level component is a *Black Box* replacement for `ComponentBase` with some added features.

+You can change the inheritance on `FetchData` or `Counter` or any other component you use, and you won't see any difference.

+## Repository

+The repository for this article is [Blazr.BaseComponents](https://github.com/ShaunCurtis/Blazr.BaseComponents).

 ## The Three Components